-Since Haken's breakthrough, there have been many other exponential lower bounds on the sizes of unsatisfiability proofs, typically for proof systems that generalize resolution in some way (see Beame and Pitassi [37] for a good survey).
+Since Haken's breakthrough, there have been many other exponential lower bounds on the sizes of unsatisfiability proofs, typically for proof systems that generalize resolution in some way (see Beame and Pitassi [40] for a good survey).
 These, in turn, often let us prove exponential lower bounds on the running times of certain kinds of algorithms.
-For example, there's a widely-used class of kSAT algorithms called DPLL (Davis-Putnam-Logemann-Loveland) algorithms [77], which are based on pruning the search tree of possible satisfying assignments.
+For example, there's a widely-used class of kSat algorithms called DPLL (Davis-Putnam-Logemann-Loveland) algorithms [83], which are based on pruning the search tree of possible satisfying assignments.
 DPLL algorithms have the property that, if one looks at the search tree of their execution on an unsatisfiable kSAT formula $\varphi$ , one can read off a resolution proof that $\varphi$ is unsatisfiable.
-From that fact, together with Theorem 45, it follows that there exist kSAT formulas (for example, the Pigeonhole Principle formulas) for which any DPLL algorithm requires exponential time.
+From that fact, together with Theorem 46, it follows that there exist kSAT formulas (for example, the Pigeonhole Principle formulas) for which any DPLL algorithm requires exponential time.

 In principle, if one could prove superpolynomial lower bounds for arbitrary proof systems (constrained only by the proofs being checkable in polynomial time), one would get $P \neq NP$ , and even $NP \neq coNP$ !
-However, perhaps this motivates turning our attention to lower bounds on circuit size, which tend to be somewhat easier than the analogous proof complexity lower bounds, and which-if generalized to arbitrary Boolean circuits-would "merely" imply $P \neq NP$ and $NP \not\subset P/poly$ , rather than $NP \neq coNP$ .
+However, perhaps this motivates turning our attention to lower bounds on circuit size, which tend to be somewhat easier than the analogous proof complexity lower bounds, and which-if generalized to arbitrary Boolean circuits-would "merely" imply $P \neq NP$ and $NP \not\subset P/poly$ , ested in a "modern" version should consult Ben-Sasson and Wigderson [44], who split the argument into two easy steps: first, "short proofs are narrow"-that is, any short resolution proof can be converted into another such proof that only contains clauses with few literals-and second, any resolution refutation of a kSAT instance encoding (for example) the pigeonhole principle must be "wide," because of the instance's graph-expansion properties.

+rather than $NP \neq coNP$ .